PagerDuty/active-record-ex/README.md

 # Deprecated

-This library is no longer is active development.
+This library is no longer in active development.